Asymptotic-preserving semi-implicit finite volume scheme for Extended Magnetohydrodynamics: Numerical tests

 \subsection{Brio-Wu shock tube problem}

 A common test case for ideal MHD solver is the magnetized shock tube with the following initial conditions,

 For all the ideal MHD test cases, the resistivity is set to $\eta=10^{-8}$ \cite{Ferraro2010} unless stated otherwise.
-XMHD solver will then be tested on $\rho_0=1.0$ and $\rho_0=0.01$.
+Note that ion temperature is initially higher than electron temperature: $T_i=ZT_e$.
+XMHD solver will then be tested on $\rho_0=10^4$, $\rho_0=1.0$ and $\rho_0=0.01$.
 Outflow boundaries are used here.
 The results of XMHD on Artemis are then compared to the ideal MHD solver on Athena++ to compare the discrepancy at low density regions due to non-ideal effects as shown in Fig. \ref{fig:XMHD_BWtube_rho1p0} and \ref{fig:XMHD_BWtube_rho1pm2}.